 For example, if mail is John.
 Doe@acme.com in the source, then this rule results in the uid attribute in the destination with the value John.Doe.

-trunc (str, char): Truncates the string up to and including the first occurrence of the specified char.
+truncl (str, char): Truncates the string up to and including the first occurrence of the specified char.
+For example:

 '''

 mail : : : uid : : inetorgperson : truncl(mail, '@')

 '''